 11. BOARD COMMITTEE RECOMMENDATION

-This motion was discussed at the Audit & Finance Committee meeting on June 8, 2017.
-The Committee reviewed the motion and it was recommended for approval.
+This motion was discussed at the Audit and Finance Committee meeting on May 14, 2018.
+The Committee reviewed the motion and moved the item forward with a recommendation for approval by the full Board.

 12. TIMELINE FOR IMPLEMENTATION